If you do not have symptoms of coronavirus

 Providers of professional pet services

-All persons providing professional pet services are strongly recommended to adhere to the Scottish Government’s ‘Staying Safe and Protecting Others’ guidance.
+All persons providing professional pet services are strongly recommended to adhere to our guidance on staying safe and protecting others.

 All businesses should be considering, as part of their risk assessment, what other mitigation will be undertaken to reduce the risk of transmission.
 Our small and micro business guidance provides useful information when undertaking a risk assessment.